Radcliffe/WardFinder/README.md

 one address per line, and `outputfile` is the output file, which will contain the street addresses and the ward information, separated by commas.

+There is also a web version at http://ward-wiz.appspot.com.

 ##Installation and requirements##

 This script requires Python 2.7 and the lxml library.